Table of Contents

 COCD aims to improve the quality of life of vulnerable and abused children in Cambodia through tackling structural causes of poverty, inequality, social exclusion and child abuse.

-Transparency: organization and with COCD beneficiaries, target groups, partners and donors.
+Transparency: We make information fully available within the organization and with COCD beneficiaries, target groups, partners, and donors.

 Solidarity: We unite amongst board, staff, beneficiaries, target groups, partners and donors with shared goals.